derrod/legendary/README.md

   --manifest <uri>      Manifest URL or path to use instead of the CDN one --csv                 Output in CSV format
-  --tsv                 Output in TSV format --hashlist            Output file hash list in hashcheck/sha1sum compatible format --install-tag <tag>   Show only files with specified install tag
+  --tsv                 Output in TSV format --hashlist            Output file hash list in hashcheck/sha1sum -c compatible format --install-tag <tag>   Show only files with specified install tag